auth0/docs/articles/user-profile/user-impersonation.md

 ## Sample Implementation

 Let's assume that you have two apps, `app1` and `app2`, and you want to impersonate the users of `app2`.
 You will need to locate the `user_id` of the user you wish to impersonate, either via the Dashboard or the Management API.
 Next, you will need to obtain an authorization code via the impersonation endpoint.
-Finally, you will need to exchange your code for a valid access token, and your impersonation process will be complete.
+Finally, you will need to exchange your code for a valid Access Token, and your impersonation process will be complete.
 You can walk through the steps below which use the example `app1` and `app2`.

 ### 1. Find the User Id